 - Doesn’t offer a free plan

-2. ProtonVPN – Best Free VPN for Linux with Unlimited Bandwidth
+2. ProtonVPN – Free VPN for Linux with Unlimited Data and a Dedicated GUI

 It offers a command-line tool for Linux that works with many distros, including SUSE, Fedora, CentOS, Debian, Ubuntu, and Linux Mint.
-ProtonVPN is the only free Linux VPN offering a complete GUI, using which you can secure your OS without entering any commands.
+ProtonVPN is the only VPN Linux free offering a complete GUI, using which you can secure your OS without entering any commands.
 Also, the GUI works exactly like ProtonVPN’s macOS and Windows apps.

-In short, ProtonVPN is the best free VPN for Kali Linux and other distros.
-Apart from Linux, it’s also the best free VPN for macOS in New Zealand, FireStick, Windows, iOS, and other Oses.
+ProtonVPN emerges as the top free VPN for Kali Linux and various other distributions, making it the best free VPN option.
+Its exceptional performance extends beyond Linux, as it also stands out as the best free VPN for macOS In New Zealand, FireStick, Windows, iOS, and numerous other operating systems.